Terra Invicta: Setting

-The base game of Terra Invicta is set after September 30, 2022, when an alien spacecraft crash-lands on Earth.
+The base game of Terra Invicta is set after January 31, 2026, when an alien spacecraft crash-lands on Earth.
 More spacecraft are detected to be approaching Earth from the Kuiper belt with hostile intent, part of an alien species that lost their homeworld to a powerful alien empire and now seek to neuter similar highly-developed intelligent species that could pose a threat, such as humanity, through "domestication".
-To "domesticate" humanity, the aliens send space probes to gather intelligence on Earth, while abducting and body-snatching humans to serve as spies and remotely defeat humanity through infighting.
+To "domesticate" humanity, the aliens send space probes to gather intelligence on Earth, while abducting and mind-controlling humans to serve as spies and remotely defeat humanity through infighting.

 In the aftermath of first contact, various conflicting political movements arise based on how humanity should proceed that deeply influence the nations of Earth: The Resistance, an internationalist anti-alien coalition seeking to repel the aliens from the Solar System and secure humanity's independence; The Servants, a pro-alien global cult bent on supporting the aliens; Humanity First, a fanatically xenophobic force seeking to genocide the aliens and exterminate their human sympathizers; The Protectorate, a collaborationist movement seeking appeasement with the aliens while researching their species and motives; The Initiative, a kleptocratic conspiracy seeking to exploit the extraterrestrial crisis for personal gain; The Academy, a scientific organization seeking to form an equal galactic alliance between humanity and the aliens; and Project Exodus, a space colonization project led under the belief that humanity must abandon Earth to avoid the alien threat.
 The aliens themselves and their controlled territories are represented by a non-player faction, the Alien Administration, which seeks world domination on the pretense of "solving Earth's problems".

 Development

 After developing the Long War mod for XCOM: Enemy Unknown, the volunteers who had worked on the mod were contacted by Firaxis Games and paid to help with development for day-one mods and a Long War 2 mod for XCOM 2, the latter of which they received compensation for from Firaxis.
 After gaining experience working on both mods, the volunteers came together and formed a company called Long War Studios, which they eventually rebranded as Pavonis Interactive, and announced the development of Terra Invicta, their own grand strategy game.
 The game began development in 2017.
 In 2020, Pavonis Interactive launched a Kickstarter campaign to help fund development which quickly met its goal and eventually raised $216,000 at closing.
 The game was delayed in late 2021 until a 2022 early access release date.
+In January 2026, the game ended early access and launched its version 1.0, which sets the default starting year for gameplay to 2026.
+According to the developers, numerous concepts and mechanics remained to be implemented.
+These included new game scenarios such as a Cold War starting scenario and an alien invasion scenario set during Earth's post-nuclear reconstruction, alongside broader systems like loyalty mechanics, global environmental tipping points, refugee management, and more.